memorius/policy-auction/README-datastructures.txt

   - Roles: columns present to indicate role_admin, role_edit_policies, role_edit_users etc. Secondary indexes on these for user config screens.
   - Watchlist: add policyIDs as policy_watchlist_ columns.
   - Other user data as needed - last login etc.

+categories:
+  Fixed set of items: Education, Tax, Health etc. Probably we will set these at startup, don't bother with UI for now.

 policies:
   Policy current config and calculated totals.